squid-cache/squid-cache.github.io/ConfigExamples/Reverse/OutlookWebAccess.rst

 miss_access deny all
 }}}

-If the connection to the OWA server requires SSL then the cache_peer line should be changed appropriately:
+If the connection to the OWA server requires SSL then the SquidConf:cache_peer line should be changed appropriately:

 {{{
-cache_peer ip_of_owa_server parent 443 0 no-query originserver login=PASS ssl sslcert=/path/to/certificate name=owaServer
+cache_peer ip_of_owa_server parent 443 0 no-query originserver login=PASS ssl sslcert=/path/to/client-certificate name=owaServer
 }}}

- (!) an apparent bug in Squid-3.1 means that https_port may also need to use the '''connection-auth=off''' option for now.
+ (!) an apparent bug in Squid-3.1 means that SquidConf:https_port may also need to use the '''connection-auth=off''' option for now.

 == See also ==